 Surveying Reed’s Lakes -this first hike Jeff and I took was to scout the area to the Bomber Glacier.
 It was a pretty nice day, not too hot with intermittent mist to cool you just enough to make the trip worth while.
 The first part of the trail is light walking, until you reach that part which is made up of rocks to twist your ankles – this is for a short distance and long enough to take the fun out it.

 The trail head opens again to well traveled ground, a couple of bridges to traverse, an old cabin to view – lots of mud on the trail so you needed to be prepared to get dirty.
 From the cabin it’s a hike up, up, and away!
 I didn’t enjoy this – my heart loved it and I lost 2 pounds.
-Once you reach this first summit you begin the climb down into the boulders - a very old rock slide that covers the river which is fed from the lakes.
+Once you reach this first summit you begin the

 The boulders can be challenging when wet – we covered about ¾ mile on and in-between boulders.
 Marmots were whistling, and later the Beavers came out to greet us and the evening cover.
 We stopped at the falls between Upper and Lower Reeds for lunch.